selfdefined/web-app/11ty/definitions/algorithmic-opacity.md

 ## Impact

-When concealed, this prevents users/consumers from fully understanding what these algorithms can and cannot do.
-Ultimately, lack of transparency allows for biases to remain unchecked, and this creates potential for additional harm to be done.
+When concealed, algorithmic opacity prevents users/consumers from fully understanding what these algorithms can and cannot do.
+Ultimately, lack of transparency allows for human-led biases to remain unchecked, which creates the potential for additional harm.